-3.7.1 The primary focus of the hazard is the Proposed Scheme itself and its immediate environs.
-This is driven by, 1) the much higher likelihood of a peat landslide being generated by construction work for the Proposed Scheme itself and in the immediate vicinity rather than distant from it, 2) the higher likelihood that a peat landslide occurring near to the Proposed Scheme will impact upon it, and 3) the practical limit to the extent of detailed data that can be acquired and considered (with budget and time constraints) for the Proposed Scheme.
+3.7.2 The primary focus of the hazard assessment is the Proposed Scheme and its immediate environs.
+This is driven by, 1) the much higher likelihood of a peat landslide being generated by construction work associated with the Proposed Scheme and its immediate vicinity, 2) the higher likelihood that a peat landslide occurring near to the Proposed Scheme will impact upon it, and 3) the practical limit to the extent of detailed data that can be acquired and considered (within budget and time constraints) for the Proposed Scheme.
 However, the nature of slopes, the presence of peat and other instability features in areas upslope and upstream of the Proposed Scheme indicate that it may be affected by instability occurring some distance away.